rwcitek/RSB-cohort-15-data-science/README.md

 ## to fork this repo

-- return to the root directory "cohort-15-data-science"
+- in the root directory at "cohort-15-data-science"

 - look to the top right of the github GUI under the search bar and find the fork button with a small git Version Control icon.